joaoppedrosa/Estimote-beacons-example/README.md

 # Estimote-beacons-example

  - Example that show how to explore the monitoring and ranging of Estimote Beacons.
-	- Send notification when enter and leave a region -Calculate the distance and the proximity of the beacons
+	- Send notification when enter and leave a region.
+	-Calculate the distance and the proximity of the beacons.

 #TODO